projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

             <MBA_DELAY desc="Memory Bandwidth Allocation delay value"></MBA_DELAY>
          </RDT>

 #.
-Once RDT is enabled in the scenario xml file, the next step is to program
+Once RDT is enabled in the scenario XML file, the next step is to program
    the desired cache mask or/and the MBA delay value as needed in the scenario file.
 Each cache mask or MBA delay configuration corresponds to a CLOS ID.
 For example, if the maximum supported CLOS ID is 4, then 4